polkadot-developers/substrate-docs/content/md/en/docs/tutorials/integrate-with-tools/explore-sidecar-endpoints.md

    After you send the request, you should see the response section in Postman populated with data.
    By default, the data is displayed in JSON format, but you can change response to XML, HTML, or plain text.
-   You should see information similar to the following fields:
+   You should see information similar to the following partial response:

    ```json
    {